ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Protocol Description

 CurveCP is a UDP-based transport security protocol.
-It is based on three principal features: exclusive use of public key authenticated encryption of packets, server-chosen cookies to prohibit memory and computation DoS at the server, and connection mobility with a client-chosen ephemeral identifier.
+It is built on three principal features: exclusive use of public key authenticated encryption of packets, server-chosen cookies to prohibit memory and computation DoS at the server, and connection mobility with a client-chosen ephemeral identifier.